RECreemers/Final-for-CS5001/README.md

             self.score = (self.score + 10)
 ```

 I was quite proud of this little spot.
 The way this is set up, in the future I can easily add more fruits, AND I can change the score based on what type of fruit was eaten.
 While it's in a super vanilla version, where there are only 2 fruit options and both give a score of +10 if picked.
 I also thought that the sound change up based on the golden apple was hilarious.
 The pause/unpause bit here though, that allowed the music to pick back up where it left off, and not restart it.
+I'm excited to work with this section more when I create other "power up" fruits, like a banana or peach, and then I can start setting the score to different amounts based on the fruit eaten

 ```python
         if game_state == "menu":